Muelona

 La Muelona ("big molar woman"), (also known as Colmillona; "big fang woman") is a character from Colombian mythology, present in the folkloric legends of the populations located in the Andean region (Huila and Tolima) of Colombia.

 Characteristics

-The woman is characterized by her teeth that always appear, for which it seems that she always smiles.
-Her form is as a pretty woman with long hair, penetrating eyes, an extravagant dentition similar to that of a larger animal such as a cow or a horse.
-Muelona attacks the walkers that appears at the edge of the path as a very attractive and seductive woman, but when they are in her arms, they are crushed by her teeth.
-According to mythology she is almost always going after gamblers, unfaithful men, and alcoholics.
-Muelona or Colmillona has a particularity and is that of not attacking men with a home, a pregnant wife or with newborn children.
+The woman is characterized by her very visible teeth due to the fact that it seems she always smiles.
+She is often described as a pretty woman with long hair, penetrating eyes, an extravagant dentition similar to that of a larger animal such as a cow or a horse.
+La Muelona attacks the walkers that appears at the edge of the path as a very attractive and seductive woman, but once they are in her arms, they are crushed by her teeth.
+According to mythology she is frequently goes after gamblers, unfaithful men, and alcoholics.
+Muelona or Colmillona is known not to attack men with a home, a pregnant wife or with newborn children.
 Her favorite time to appear along the roads is between six in the afternoon and eight in the evening.
 Muelona is said to have an extremely high libido.